synapse-2/XGIMI_ALEXA_INTEGRATION/README.md

 01. Obtain Esp32S3 dev kit for example : https://www.amazon.com/Hosyond-Development-Dual-Mode-Compatible-ESP32-S3-WROOM-1/dp/B0F5QCK6X5/
 02. Create an Aurdino Cloud account at: https://app.arduino.cc/
 03. Create a device (name does not matter) in arduino cloud using the "+device button at : https://app.arduino.cc/devices
-    a.
-Select "comptible device" option
+    A. Select "comptible device" option
-    b.
-Select "ESP32" option
+    B. Select "ESP32" option
-    c.
-Select "Arduino Nano ESP32" from the drop down
+    C. Select "Arduino Nano ESP32" from the drop down
-    d. hit continue
+    D. hit continue
-    e. give a name
+    E. give a name
-    f.
-NOTE the DEVICE ID and SECRET KEY.
+    F. NOTE the DEVICE ID and SECRET KEY.
 This needs to  be loaded in the settings.
-    g.
-SECRET KEY is only displpayed once so you will have to re do this step if you forget it
+    G. SECRET KEY is only displpayed once so you will have to re do this step if you forget it

 04. Create a thing (name does not matter) in the arduino cloud using the "+thing" button at : https://app.arduino.cc/things
 05. Add a variable to the thing called "projector" (name does matter) if you want it something different change it in the thingProperrtites.h and related reefrences in main.cpp